 But assessing their skill set, general social media knowledge, and experience is just the first step.

-To ensure you're hiring a stellar social media manager who will help the brand evolve on all platforms, you'll need to test their problem-solving skills and cultural fit.
+You'll need to test their problem-solving skills and cultural fit to ensure you're hiring a stellar social media manager who will help the brand evolve on all platforms.

-This is precisely why we have created this free and easy-to-edit template that consists of over 60 questions that will help you detect just the right person for your marketing team.
+This is precisely why we have created this free and easy-to-edit template, which consists of over 60 questions that will help you detect the right person for your marketing team.